 Heart Attack Misdiagnosis Attorney

-Serving all of Connecticut Including Stamford, Shelton, Bridgeport and Danbury
+Serving all of Connecticut Including Stamford, Shelton, Bridgeport, and Danbury

 Heart disease is the leading cause of death in America, accounting for a quarter of all deaths.
 However, despite how common heart attacks are, they are frequently misdiagnosed.
 If the wrong diagnosis is made due to the lack of appropriate testing, serious injury and death can result.
-If you or a loved one had a heart attack that was misdiagnosed, the Berkowitz and Hanna LLC can help you decide if legal action is right for you.
+If you or a loved one had a heart attack that was misdiagnosed, the Berkowitz Hanna can help you decide if legal action is right for you.

 What Constitutes a Misdiagnosis